isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-clean-a-paint-sprayer/index.md

 - Direct the gun nozzle into the intake bucket - once the flushing process is successful - Release the trigger and turn on the paint sprayer to prime pump setting this engages the pump and limits outflow - Add more thinner or water into the bucket and watch the paint sprayer carry out self-cleaning the water/thinner circulates within the pump, thus cleaning any paint remnant on the surface - Engage the waste pipe and remove the flush fluid through this, the paint stuck with the paint is cleaned and eliminated - Repeat the steps above until the flush fluid release is clear (has no paint traces) NB: During the pump cleaning process, be careful not to damage the pump filters.

-> See Also: > Gravity Feed Spray Guns

 ###  e.
 Clean and Rinse the Spray Gun/Hose Pipe